Charles Wynn-Carington, 1st Marquess of Lincolnshire: Political career

+Civic works and urban development

+in 1896, Carrington sold his ancestral home, Wycombe Abbey, which then became a famous private girls' boarding-school.
+He proceeded to convert the Daws Hill farmhouse, at the top of the hill above the Abbey, into Daws Hill Lodge (later called Daws Hill House), a splendid country mansion fit for the guests, including royalty, whom he entertained there; and his family moved into this new home in 1901.

+Carrington was central to the development of a new civic centre for High Wycombe.
+He laid out a new road, Queen Victoria Road, along the line of his carriage drive from the High Street to his property at St Mary Street.
+This new road later became the site of a new town hall, police station, public library, and council offices.

+The local historian John Mayes described the extent of Carrington's commecial activity in the early twentieth century development of High Wycombe as follows: ‘The great landowners were busy with housing schemes.
+Lord Carrington laid out Hamilton Road, Benjamin Road and Roberts Road in the lower Hughenden district, Shrubbery Road off the Amersham Hill, and Desborough Avenue and Kitchener Road in the west.’

+The size of Carrington's High Wycombe Estate, as passed on to his heirs, was estimated at 3,271 acres in 1937, including developable land on both sides of the Wycombe to Marlow Road as far as Harpers Heath, which was three miles from Wycombe, and two miles from Marlow.

 Freemasonry

-He was initiated into Isaac Newton University Lodge No. 859, Cambridge, on 28 October 1861 at the age of 18, passed in Cairo some eight years later, and raised in Royal York Lodge of Perseverance No. 7 on 6 October 1875.
+Carrington was initiated into Isaac Newton University Lodge No. 859, Cambridge, on 28 October 1861 at the age of 18, passed in Cairo some eight years later, and raised in Royal York Lodge of Perseverance No. 7 on 6 October 1875.
 On 3 January 1882 he became a member of Royal Alpha Lodge No. 16.
 Even though he was not a past Master of a Lodge, he was appointed Senior Grand Warden of the United Grand Lodge of England in 1882.

 When he became Governor of New South Wales, he found a rivalry of lodges working under the United Grand Lodge of England and the Grand Lodge of Scotland as well as lodges working under the locally formed (1877) Grand Lodge of New South Wales.
 Trying to unite the lodges, he became firstly District Grand Master of New South Wales, and then the first Grand Master of the newly consecrated United Grand Lodge of New South Wales.
 However, as he had still not yet been installed as a Worshipful Master, he was first made Worshipful Master at sight of the Lodge Ionic No. 15.
 Nine senior Masons were present, including Samuel Way.
 In 1890 he was appointed Provincial Grand Master of Buckinghamshire and after serving five years, he was made Grand Representative in England of the United Grand Lodge of New South Wales.